Tempelx/ECG_gender/README.md

-# ECG Sex estimation
+# ECG Gender Estimation

-Classification project for estimating the sex in normal 12 lead ECG signals.
+Classification project for estimating the gender in normal 12-lead ECG signals.

 ### Running